 Off-gassing is the process which follows immediately after unpacking the new mattress.
 It carries a characteristic and robust smell which differs in its essence, depending on the type of material you’ve decided to go for.
 It’s highly advisable that you allow airflow to do its thing for a few days to prevent any potential headaches, as this could potentially happen in the first few weeks.

 While it’s not viewed as harmful, it’s easily something you could avoid.
 Just keep the windows open in the room and allow your kid to sleep with you for the next few days – it should pass quite quickly.
-Off-gassing is commonly found in memory foam beds, so be sure to research if this style is right for you and your child.
+Off-gassing is commonly found in memory foam mattresses, so be sure to research if this style is right for you and your child.

 Budget & Value

-Many people place too much emphasis on the price tag of a mattress they are shopping for, wrongly believing that a lower price represents a better deal.
+Many people place too much emphasis on the price tag of a mattress they are shopping for, wrongly believing that a affordable price represents a better deal.
 This is not always the case, and when you’re shopping for one for your child, you want to be sure the quality of materials does not compromise their health and is durable and flexible enough to grow with them.

 A cheaper product may look like it is going to save you money, but that’s not always the case.
 Beds that wear out quicker will need to be replaced sooner, especially as your child continues to grow.
 If you have to replace the product often, you will probably end up spending more money than if you had invested in a better value from the start.